 This step removes the malware from an infected router: Reset your router to the default settings.
 For details on how to reset a router, check out this post.
 That will get rid of any unwanted settings or codes.

-Note: If your router is not on the list of effected models, you might want to back up its settings before the reset.
+Note: If your router is not on the list of affected models, you might want to back up its settings before the reset.
 However, if you suspect that your router is not 100 percent clean, do not back up its settings.
 Restoring the settings of an infected router can cause re-infection.

 This step will prevent the re-infection: Update the router to the latest firmware or security patch.

-If your router is on the effected list and there’s no new firmware since May 25th, stop using it immediately.
+If your router is on the affected list and there’s no new firmware since May 25th, stop using it immediately.
 Either wait for newer firmware or discard it and get a new router.
 (Here are Netgear’s and Linksys’ advisories on this matter).
 For the rest, follow these steps to update its firmware.

 Once you’ve done all the steps above, you can set up your network from scratch or restore its settings.
 When you’re at it, make sure you check on all these points to keep your network safe.
 Also, if you think your router had been compromised, make sure you change the passwords of your online accounts, like banks or emails.